George Inness in Italy

 Italy lingered in Inness’ imagination after he returned to the United States in 1852.
 He continued to paint Italian views during the nearly two decades between his first and second trips, creating works such as St. Peter’s, Rome (1857) from his vivid memories of specific landscapes, and eventually he returned to Italy in 1870, remaining there for the next four years.
 This was the most productive chapter of his career.
 In the paintings created during this period and in later works inspired by this second trip—including Pines and Olives at Albano (The Monk) (1873) and his last dated Italian subject, Near Perugia, Italy (1879)—Inness continued to develop the atmospheric aesthetic for which he became so well known and admired.
 This represented the culmination of years of experimentation that had begun with his arrival in Italy in 1851.
 The soft focus and diaphanous paint layers that later came to be the defining attributes of tonalist painting were first inspired, and then developed and refined through Inness’ sustained engagement with Italian art and the Italian landscape.

-Eleven of Inness’ most notable paintings will be shown, including:
+Eleven of Inness’ most notable paintings were shown, including:

-In conjunction with George Inness in Italy, the Timken is offering a variety of educational programs including lectures, gallery talks, tours and other special events.
+In conjunction with George Inness in Italy, the Timken offered a variety of educational programs including lectures, gallery talks, tours and other special events.

-This exhibition is organized by the Philadelphia Museum of Art and its Center for American Art.
-The exhibition and accompanying catalogue are supported by grants from The Mr. & Mrs. Raymond J. Horowitz Foundation for the Arts, the Henry Luce Foundation, and the Terra Foundation for American Art, and by a generous gift from Mr. and Mrs. Frank Martucci.
-This exhibition is presented locally through the support of the ResMed Foundation and Friends of the Timken.
+This exhibition was organized by the Philadelphia Museum of Art and its Center for American Art.
+The exhibition and accompanying catalogue were supported by grants from The Mr. & Mrs. Raymond J. Horowitz Foundation for the Arts, the Henry Luce Foundation, and the Terra Foundation for American Art, and by a generous gift from Mr. and Mrs. Frank Martucci.
+This exhibition was presented locally through the support of the ResMed Foundation and Friends of the Timken.